Healthy Living in Your 40sBy Radiant Health

 At 20, we worry about what others think of us.
 At 40, we don’t care what they think of us.
 At 60, we discover they haven’t been thinking of us at all. – Ann Landers

 Welcome to part four of our series “Reinventing Your Health at Any Age.”
 We began with an overview of the three fundamentals of healthy living, followed by articles on living well in your twenties and thirties.
-This week our focus is on optimal health in your forties.
+Today our focus is on optimal health in your forties.

 Your forties are a time when your life may become a little bit more “yours.”
 Chances are your children are no longer totally dependent on you, although they may still cause you the same amount of stress, if not more!